bgamari/ghc-wiki-import/commentary/compiler/hs-syn-type.md

-The program is initially parsed into "**`HsSyn`**", a collection of data types that describe the full abstract syntax of Haskell.  `HsSyn` is a pretty big colleciton of types: there are 52 data types when I last counted.
+The program is initially parsed into "**`HsSyn`**", a collection of data types that describe the full abstract syntax of Haskell.  `HsSyn` is a pretty big collection of types: there are 52 data types when I last counted.
 Many are pretty trivial, but a few have a lot of constructors (`HsExpr` has 40).  `HsSyn` represents Haskell its full glory, complete with all syntactic sugar.